DevOps-Sad-people/itu-minitwit/report/2-system.md

 ## [ seb/nick ] Design and architecture of your _ITU-MiniTwit_ systems

 The current achitecture of the minitwit system.
+The ideal architecture can be found in the appendix.
 ![Project architecture](./images/minitwit_architecture.drawio.png)
 The current deployment flow.
 ![Deployment flow](./images/deployment_flow.drawio.png)